lightheme/webvim/README.md

 <img src="https://i.imgur.com/m3Go3Bp.png">

 ## Installation guide
-Just remove all you nvim config, and past this.
-Install nerdfont, if not installed.
+Just remove all you nvim config, and past this.<br> Install nerdfont, if not installed.

 ## Plans